-Very good.
 The first 0.8 miles of this route is on paved road, after which it descends to a well-worn single-track.
 The trail to the upper falls is significantly more difficult than the trail to the base, often requiring bouldering and scrambling skills on areas with very steep drop-offs.
-This section should only be attempted in solid hiking shoes and at your own risk.
+This section should only be attempted at your own risk.

 From the PCH coming from Santa Monica, continue 17.7 miles from the end of the 10, past Malibu Lagoon and Pepperdine University.
 Take a right onto Winding Way.
 There is a sign for the Winding Way Trail on the west side of the street that leads to a very small parking area.
 If parking is unavailable, you can park on the PCH - just watch out for "No Parking Signs.”
 Transit accessible via Metro bus 534.